When to go

 The climate of most of Thailand is governed by three seasons: rainy (roughly May–Oct), caused by the southwest monsoon dumping moisture gathered from the Andaman Sea and the Gulf of Thailand; cool (Nov–Feb); and hot (March–May).
-The rainy season is the least predictable of the three, varying in length and intensity from year to year, but it’s never a case of the heavens opening in May and not closing again till October: there’ll be rain most days, but often only for a few hours in the afternoon or at night.
+The rainy season is the least predictable of the three, and worth considering when thinking about the best time to visit, varying in length and intensity from year to year, but it’s never a case of the heavens opening in May and not closing again till October: there’ll be rain most days, but often only for a few hours in the afternoon or at night.
 The rains usually gather force between June and August, coming to a peak in September and October, when unpaved roads are reduced to mud troughs.
 The cool season is the pleasantest time to visit, although temperatures can still reach a broiling 30°C in the middle of the day.
 In the hot season, when temperatures often rise to 35°C in Bangkok, the best thing to do is to hit the beach.

 One area of the country, the Gulf coast of the southern peninsula, lies outside this general pattern.
 With the sea immediately to the east, this coast and its offshore islands feel the effects of the northeast monsoon, which brings rain between October and January, especially in November, but suffers less than the Andaman coast from the southwest monsoon.

 Overall, the cool season is the best time to come to Thailand: as well as having more manageable temperatures and less rain, it offers waterfalls in full spate and the best of the upland flowers in bloom.
 Bear in mind, however, that it’s also the busiest season, so forward planning is essential.

 Budget trips: 20 of the cheapest places to travel

 That ever-growing travel wish list might be putting some pressure on your pocket – but there are plenty of destinations where you'll get more bang for your b…